Mosquito Coast: Arrival of the Moravian Church

 In the 1840s, two British citizens who travelled Europe advertising the sale of land in Cabo Gracias a Dios attracted the interest of Prince Charles of Prussia.
 Charles' first plan was to establish a Prussian settlement in the area and sent three German merchants to study this possibility on the ground.
-Their dictamen was against colonization, but their suggestion to evangelize the Mosquito Coast was taken up by the Prince of Schönburg-Waldenburg, who delegated the task in the Moravian Church.
-The first missionaries arrived in 1848 with a letter of recommendation from Lord Palmerston and began to work in 1849 in Bluefields, targeting the royal family and the Creoles before expanding to the rest of the Kingdom.
+Their dictamen was against colonization, but their suggestion to evangelize Mosquitia was taken up by the Prince of Schönburg-Waldenburg, who delegated the task to the Moravian Church.
+The first missionaries arrived in 1848 with a letter of recommendation from Lord Palmerston and began to work in 1849 in Bluefields, targeting the royal family and the Creoles before expanding to the rest of the kingdom.
 In 1880, the mission saw a membership of 1,030 made up of mostly urban creoles.
 By 1890, the membership was 3,924 and made up of mostly Miskito and rural natives.